metabarcoding/obitools4-doc/content/docs/cookbook/wolf-tutorial/_index.md

 Once denoising has been done, the next step in diet analysis is to assign the barcodes to the corresponding taxa (species, genus, etc.), in order to get the complete list of the taxa associated to each sample.

-The taxonomic assignment of sequences requires a reference database to detect all possible taxa to be identified in samples.
+The taxonomic assignment of sequences requires a reference database to detect all possible taxa to be identified in samples, which is provided in this tutorial as `db_v05_r117_indexed.fasta` (see "Build a reference database" documentation for more information about the reference database).
 It is then based on sequence comparison between sample sequences and reference sequences.